AyineS/AyineS/README.md

 # Hi there, I am Seniya👋

 ##  About me ℹ

-I am currently pursuing a bachelor's in Computer Science
+I am currently pursuing a bachelor's in Computer Science.
-I will be working on a Java GUI game which will be basically a "Aim Trainer" game to help practice your aim in First Person Shooter Games
+I will be working on a Java GUI game which will be basically a "Aim Trainer" game to help practice your aim in First Person Shooter Games.

 <!--
 **** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.